Achievable logoAchievable logo

 • Financial highlights (income, expenses, returns)

-Click this link to view the semi-annual shareholder report for the Fidelity Value Fund, a real world version of this disclosure.
+Click this link to view the semi-annual shareholder report for the Fidelity Value Fund, a real-world example of this disclosure.

 Key points